Best seaside staycations

 Looking for the best British seaside holidays for a foodie staycation?
 Need a gourmet seaside break?
 Read our guide to the best British seaside holidays, from Devon and Cornwall to Suffolk, Sussex and Yorkshire, then check out our top 10 UK culinary escapes for 2022.

 The genteel coastal town of Deal, on the Kent coast, has gone hip in recent years, attracting artists and second-homers from Hackney and Dalston, who can bomb down to “Dealston” in just over an hour thanks to a fast train service from St Pancras.

-Sleep: The Rose is a renovated Victorian inn on Deal’s high street.
-Downstairs is a bar, restaurant and lounge full of bright vintage furniture, while upstairs are eight bedrooms, each painted in a unique bold hue, inspired by the bright beach balls and deckchairs of the local seaside, just a few steps away.
+The Rose is a renovated Victorian inn on Deal’s high street.
+Downstairs is a bar, restaurant and lounge full of bright vintage furniture, while upstairs are eight bedrooms, each painted in a unique bold hue, inspired by the bright beach balls and deckchairs of the seaside.

-Breakfast is impressive at The Rose.
-There’s a relaxed vibe in the morning, with magazine and papers piled high and the menu chalked on a blackboard.
-Vegetarians can fill up on roast mushrooms, oregano, goats cheese and toast, while the Nordically inclined can opt for the Scandi breakfast plate – smoked salmon with avocado, egg, dill, whipped cream cheese and toast.
+There’s a relaxed vibe at breakfast with magazines and papers piled high and the menu chalked on a blackboard.
+Vegetarians can fill up on roast mushrooms with oregano and goats cheese on toast, while the Nordically inclined can opt for the Scandi breakfast plate – smoked salmon with avocado, egg, dill, whipped cream cheese and toast.

-Stop for ice cream at 1960s-style Deal Beach Parlour or for fish and chips at Middle Street Fish Bar after taking a stroll on deal’s shingle beach, fronted by multi-coloured fisherman’s cottages, is five minutes’ walk from the hotel; walk to Walmer Castle at one end and visit Deal Pier on your way back.
+Stop for ice cream at 1960s-style Deal Beach Parlour or for fish and chips at Middle Street Fish Bar after taking a stroll on deal’s shingle beach, fronted by multi-coloured fisherman’s cottages.
+Walk to Walmer Castle at one end and visit Deal Pier on your way back.

 Babbacombe is the kind of place Agatha Christie might have sent a recuperating character to: there’s Devon sunshine, blue seas, charming Oddicombe beach (made private by the shelter of a steep, tree-lined cliff) and even an art deco funicular railway linking the beach to Babbacombe’s pretty clifftop green.
 Standing sentinel over all of this is the Cary Arms, squeezed inside the curve of the bay directly above the beach.

-Sleep: The Cary Arms dates back to the 1800s and feels custom-designed to embrace the view.
-Bedrooms (some dog-friendly) have a fresh, coastal feel.
-If there are more of you than two, rent one of the adjoining blue-and-white fisherman’s cottages that come with log fires and fancy bathrooms.
+The 19th-century Cary Arms’ bedrooms (some dog-friendly) have a fresh, coastal feel.
+If there are more of you than two, rent one of the adjoining blue-and-white fisherman’s cottages or, for a romantic weekend, book a beach hut.

 Imagine Cornwall, only quieter.
 Much of The Kingdom of Fife, just over the Forth Bridge from Edinburgh, is neat farmland and its coastline is peppered with sand and old stone villages.
 Harbours team with fishing trawlers unloading creels of langoustine and lobster, and lanes are lined with fancy farm shops and Italian ice-cream cafés (check out Jannettas in St Andrews): in summer Fife feels like a giant picnic hamper.